Materials Offer Consumers Tips on Taking Advantage of New Protections

 The Bureau is working with industry, housing counselors, and consumer groups to promote a smooth implementation of these rules.
 Today the Bureau is releasing educational materials to improve the public’s understanding of the new rules and their protections.
 These materials include:

-- Mortgage Tips: The CFPB is providing a number of different tips on new rights under the new rules for homebuyers and homeowners at every stage of the mortgage process— from taking out a loan to paying it back.
-The tips also include recommendations for troubled borrowers facing foreclosure.
+- Mortgage Tips: The CFPB is providing a number of different tips on new rights under the new rules for and at every stage of the mortgage process— from taking out a loan to paying it back.
+The tips also include for troubled borrowers facing foreclosure.

 - Answers to Consumer Questions: The Bureau has published mortgage-related questions to AskCFPB, an interactive online tool designed to answer consumers’ most frequently asked questions in plain language.